Duality of Theories for the Electrical Double Layer in Concentrated Electrolytes: Conclusion and Outlook

 In the future, the challenge will be to unify these distinct approaches, such that a theory that can have chemically specific interactions and aggregation/solvation, but also rigorous electrostatics and excluded volume effects.
 This is not only a technical challenge, but a conceptual one.
-As overscreening is a representation of ionic aggregation~\cite{Goodwin2022EDL}, one must be careful with how to include the correlations to not double count interactions, and it is not clear which side will provide the best starting point for this (aggregation vs correlation).
+As overscreening is a representation of ionic aggregation~\cite{Goodwin2022EDL,avni2020charge}, one must be careful with how to include the correlations to not double count interactions, and it is not clear which side will provide the best starting point for this (aggregation vs correlation).

+For understanding ``anomalous underscreening", the theory of de Souza \textit{et al.}~\cite{Pedro2020} predicted an exponent of 2, which is in agreement with a large body of other theories~\cite{adar2019screening,Espinosa2023rev}.
+Therefore, if the experiments are in equilibrium and there is no influence from the surfaces, these theories demonstrate that the explanation cannot originate solely from electrostatic correlations.
+Recently it was demonstrated ``anomalous underscreening" could be largely from hydrodynamic interactions~\cite{Cross2026}, not a bulk electrostatic effect at equilibrium.
+This can also rationalize why long-ranged forces were not observed in AFM with atomically sharp tips, and until recently~\cite{Tilger2026} why they were not observed colloidal probe AFM measurements~\cite{kumar2022absence,Espinosa2023rev}.

 Beyond these theoretical approaches, there are emerging trends in the theoretical community that will contribute to the development of these methods.
-The approaches discussed so far have ignored practically all interactions with the interface.
-While interfacial interactions have been included in some of these models~\cite{GoodwinHelm2025}, they often do so on the level of ions.
+The approaches discussed so far have ignored practically all interactions with the interface~\cite{GoodwinHelm2025}.
 Electrochemistry, however, requires us to understand how ions and electrons behave at the interface between electrodes and electrolytes.
-Therefore, to further understand this, theoretical approaches which treat ions and electrons on the same footing will provide insight into correlations between them across interfaces~\cite{Hedley2025,Peng2023eld,Bruch2024,Wang2025DPFT}.
+Therefore, to further understand this, theoretical approaches which treat ions and electrons on the same footing will provide insight into correlations between them across the interface~\cite{Hedley2025,Peng2023eld,Bruch2024,Wang2025DPFT}.